Everything you need to know about pre-existing disease waiting period

 But that doesn’t mean you should hide details, or lie on your proposal form, just to get the policy approved!

 If your declarations are incomplete or false - the insurer can, at any time (on learning about these gaps) refuse to pay your claim, or even cancel your policy altogether.
 So, always make complete, accurate, and truthful declarations.

-Hope this article helps you get more clarity on the definition of pre-existing disease, waiting periods, and the many questions you might have had around how insurers treat them from an underwriting perspective.
+Hope this article helps you get more clarity on the definition of pre existing disease in health insurance, waiting periods, and the many questions you might have had around how insurers treat them from an underwriting perspective.
 If you still have a question, or would like to learn more about a health insurance topic - do post a question on the Beshak Insurance Forum and get answers from experts in 6-8 hours!

 - Health insurance plans do not cover some conditions for a certain period - called the ‘waiting period’.
 You can only claim for these conditions after the waiting period is over.

 - Insurers apply a waiting period of 2-4 years on pre-existing diseases - conditions diagnosed or treated 48 months before buying the policy.

 - The preexisting disease waiting period cannot be applied to diseases diagnosed or cured for more than 48 months of buying a policy.
 However, this doesn’t mean there’s no need to declare them.

 - Provide every detail about an illness, surgery, or any major injury that you’ve had in the past, regardless of when they occurred or got cured - to the best of your knowledge.

 - Ensure your insurer does not apply a waiting period for any disease cured before 48 months of buying the policy.

 - If you intentionally hide or provide wrong details and the insurer finds out, they can decline your claim or even cancel your policy.